Mike DeBardeleben

-James Mitchell "Mike" DeBardeleben Jr. (March 20, 1940 – January 26, 2011) was an American convicted kidnapper, rapist, counterfeiter, and suspected serial killer who became known as the "Mall Passer" due to his practice of passing counterfeit bills in shopping malls bordering interstate highways across the United States.
+James Mitchell "Mike" DeBardeleben Jr. (March 20, 1940 – January 26, 2011) was an American convicted kidnapper, rapist, counterfeiter, and suspected serial killer who became known as the Mall Passer due to his practice of passing counterfeit bills in shopping malls bordering interstate highways across the United States.
+FBI profiler Roy Hazelwood said DeBardeleben was the best-documented sexual sadist since the Marquis de Sade, and one of America's most dangerous known criminals.